The use of halogen-free PCB

-Chlorine can not only be used as a flame retardant or protective coating for PVC wire but also a solvent for semiconductor development and cleaning computer chips.
+Chlorine can not only be used as a flame retardant or protective coating for PVC wire but also as a solvent for semiconductor development and cleaning computer chips.
 Similarly, Bromine can be used as a flame retardant to protect electrical components or to sterilize components.

-It should be noted that it is difficult to find a real halogen-free PCBs.
+It should be noted that it is difficult to find real halogen-free PCBs.
 There may be small amounts of halogens on the board or some compounds hidden in unexpected places.
 Following are examples.

 (1) The green circuit board will not be halogen-free unless the green substrate is removed from the solder mask because the epoxy resin that helps protect the circuit board panel may contain chlorine.
 The halogens may also be hidden in components such as glass adhesives, wetting agents and curing agents and resin accelerators.

-(2) It should be paid attention to the potential pitifall of halogen-free PCB materials.
+(2) It should be paid attention to the potential pitfalls of halogen-free PCB materials.
 For example, the ratio of solder to flux will be affected in the absence of halogen, resulting in scratches.

 However, such problems are unnecessary to be solved.
 A simple way to avoid scratches is to use solder resist to define the pad.

 It is also important to cooperate with a reputable PCB circuit manufacturer to ensure the transparency of the halogen content.
 Since not every manufacturer currently has the capability to produce these PCBs though they may have certifications.
 Nevertheless, the requirements to remove the halogen can be brought out since the place and use of the halogen are known.
-In one word, to work closely with the manufacturer is the best way to avoid unnecessary halogens.
+In one word, working closely with the manufacturer is the best way to avoid unnecessary halogens.